-- Planning the Activity (5 points).
-The first part of the reflection will be due before the experience and will include how the activity was selected; how course readings support the selection of the lesson plan; what adaptations were made, if any, to the lesson plan and why; and how the students prepared to implement the activity.
+- Planning the Lesson (5 points).
+The first part of the reflection will be due before the experience and will include how the lesson was selected; how course readings support the selection of and preparation for the lesson plan; what adaptations were made, if any, to the lesson plan and why; and how the students prepared to implement the lesson.
 Students will include plans for materials selection and preparation, classroom and behavior management, building community, and creating and maintaining a safe environment.
-In this part, students will be assessed on their preparation of all of the necessary materials for the activity, including being prepared to implement the activity upon arrival at the CDC.
+In this part, students will be assessed on their preparation and selection (materials should be visually attractive and enticing for young learners) of all of the necessary materials for the lesson, including being prepared to implement the lesson upon arrival at the CDC.
 Partners will write and submit this reflection individually, but are encouraged to collaborate and provide feedback for one another.
 (2 to 3 double-spaced pages) - Collecting Data (5 points).
 The second part of the reflection will be due before the experience and will include (a) a statement about their ethical considerations as they planned for the data collection and (b) a plan for collecting quantitative and qualitative data.
-Partners will develop an observational tool (a teacher's checklist) to use to collect data about the children's participation in the activity (e.g., behavior, participation, understanding).
-They will also identify artifacts (may be photos) they will collect and how they will be assessed using a scoring rubric (must be submitted) and analyzed to determine children's learning of the concept.
-Partners will write and submit this reflection individually, but are encouraged to collaborate and provide feedback for one another. - Reflecting on the Experience (10 points).
-The third part will be due after the experience and will include an analysis of the qualitative and quantitative data collected as well as a reflection on how the activity went (what went well, what could have been done differently/better for next time), key learnings, and "aha" moments.
-Students will use the analyzed data and their own observations to reflect on both teacher learning (themselves) and children and family learning during the experience.
+The student will develop an observational tool (a teacher's checklist) to use to collect data during the lesson (must be submitted).
+She/he also will identify work samples (may be photos) to collect and how they will be scored using a rubric (must be submitted) and analyzed to determine children's learning of the concept.
+Partners will write and submit this reflection individually, but are encouraged to collaborate and provide feedback for one another.

+• Reflecting on the Lesson (10 points).
+The third part will be due after the experience and will include an analysis of the qualitative and quantitative data collected (inclusion of the completed observational tool used while teaching the lesson is required and photos from the lesson are encouraged), as well as a discussion on how the lesson went (what went well, what could have been done differently/better for next time), key learnings, and "aha" moments.
+Students will use the analyzed data and their own observations to reflect on both teacher learning (themselves) and children's learning during the lesson.
 Students also will reflect on their classroom and behavior management and how they fostered a sense of community and "welcomeness."
 Students will provide specific linkages to course readings and research examined for the inquiry into evidence-based practices.
-They will conclude the reflection by posing a compelling question about next steps for supporting children's understandings.
-Partners will engage in reflective discussions about their analysis of the data and the implementation of the activity, but will submit written reflections independently.
+They will conclude the reflection by posing a compelling question about next steps for further supporting children's understanding of the selected science concept.
+Partners will engage in reflective discussions about their analysis of the data and the implementation of the lesson, but will submit written reflections independently.
 (3 double-spaced pages)